sdispater/pendulum/docs/_docs/period.rst

 ======

-When you subtract a ``Pendulum`` instance to another, or use the ``diff()`` method, it will return a ``Period`` instance. it inherits from the `Interval`_ class with the added benefit that it is aware of the instances that generated it, so that it can give access to more methods and properties:
+When you subtract a ``Pendulum`` instance to another, or use the ``diff()`` method, it will return a ``Period`` instance. it inherits from the `Duration`_ class with the added benefit that it is aware of the instances that generated it, so that it can give access to more methods and properties:

 .. code-block:: python